Music and Choir

 The All Souls Choir is open to all church members and associates.
 While there is no formal audition process, we are looking for people who love to sing, can carry a tune, can learn their individual parts, can follow instructions and can commit to the rehearsal schedule.
 The ability to read music is a plus, but not essential if the singer is a quick study.

-Rehearsals are from 4 to 5 on Tuesday and 8:45 to 9:50 on Sundays.
+Rehearsals are from 4:00 to 5:00 PM on Tuesdays and 8:45 to 9:50 AM on Sundays.
 The choir sings for all services from September to June, plus other services such as weddings and memorial services.

 Please talk to the choir Director after any service if you are interested.